-When contamination has been found at a site, and the NDEQ has determined that more investigation and/or cleanup are required, the agency will also determine the "responsible person(s)."
-This term refers primarily to those who owned or operated the site when the leak
+When contamination has been found at a site, and the NDEQ has determined that more investigation and/or cleanup are required, NDEQ will also determine the "responsible person(s)."
+This term refers primarily to those who owned or operated the site when the leak occurred.
+Those who are determined to be the responsible persons may be eligible for reimbursement through the Petroleum Release Remedial Action Reimbursement Fund.